roger0503/Calculator-using-Tkinter/README.md

 This is a simple calculator which performs 4 operations which are, Addition, Subtraction, Division and Multiplication.
 # How to Use
-You just need to click on the numbers and operators to complete the opration.
+You just need to click on the numbers and operators to complete the operation.
 After one operation is completed press CLEAR button to reset the calculator.